eviltester/testtoolhub/README.md

 - Launch URLs TODO:
     - config browser

-- Robot Typer:
-    - configurable override of shift characters
-    - tracking the exceptions and report which chars not typed

 - General
     - split out data generation into libraries as maven includes
     - more @Test code